aaronbruckner/TDD-Enterprise/tasks.md

 elevated to ```DAMAGED```.

 ## 5 - Missile Launcher SubModule
+Implementing the missile launcher provides practice with testing code that invokes external dependencies.
+How these external dependencies are utilized by the module under test makes for great unit tests.

 #### 5.1 - Add missile launcher submodule
 A ship cant fire missiles without a missile launcher.
 Add the ```missileLauncher``` submodule.